Malignant Melanoma and the CDKN2A gene

 When 2 or more first degree relatives (close relatives such as your parents, brothers and sisters or children) have had a melanoma, it is referred to as Familial Malignant Melanoma syndrome.

 These kind of inherited gene mutations are rare.
 For example, the average Australian diagnosed with a melanoma has only a 2% chance that it was caused by an inherited CDKN2A mutation.
-However, for someone who has had 3 or more melanomas and also has 2 or more close family members who have had a melanoma.
-In countries outside Australia, where sun exposure is much less, the chance may be as high as 60%.

 There is a 50% chance of a person who carries a germline BAP1 or CDKN2A mutation, whether male or female, passing the mutation to their son or daughter.
 If a mutation were identified, then predictive testing would be available for adult blood relatives.
 This allows screening of at risk relatives to start early.